United States Customs and Border Protection: U.S. Immigration and Naturalization Service (INS)

 Shortly after the American Civil War, some states started to pass their own immigration laws, which prompted the U.S. Supreme Court to rule in Chy Lung v.
 Freeman in 1875 that immigration was a federal responsibility.
 The Immigration Act of 1891 established an Office of the Superintendent of Immigration within the United States Department of the Treasury.
 This office was responsible for admitting, rejecting, and processing all immigrants seeking admission to the United States and for implementing national immigration policy.
 "Immigrant inspectors", as they were then called, were stationed at major U.S. ports of entry collecting manifests of arriving passengers.
 A "head tax" of fifty cents was collected on each immigrant.

-In the early 20th century, Congress's primary interest in immigration was protecting American workers and wages – the reason it had become a federal concern in the first place.
+In the early 20th century, Congress's primary interest in immigration was protecting American workers and wages – the reason that it had become a federal concern in the first place.
 This made immigration more a matter of commerce than revenue; hence, in 1903, Congress transferred the Bureau of Immigration to the newly created Department of Commerce and Labor.

 After World War I, Congress attempted to stem the flow of immigrants, still mainly coming from Europe, by passing laws in 1921 and 1924 limiting the number of newcomers by assigning a quota to each nationality based upon its representation in previous U.S. census figures.
 Each year, the U.S. State Department issued a limited number of visas; only those immigrants who had obtained them and could present valid visas were permitted entry.

 The Immigration and Naturalization Service was formed in 1933 by a merger of the Bureau of Immigration and the Bureau of Naturalization.
 President Franklin D. Roosevelt moved the Immigration and Naturalization Service from the Department of Labor to the Department of Justice in 1940.

-In 1969 President Richard Nixon formally changed the name of the United States Border Control to the United States Border Patrol.
+In 1969, President Richard Nixon formally changed the name of the United States Border Control to the United States Border Patrol.